MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-template-sources.md

 - **name**: The display name of the template.
 - **description**: A brief summary of what the template does.
 - **repositoryPath**: The path to the template's source code, which can be:
-  - A fully qualified URL to a Git repository, like "https://dev.azure.com/org/project/_git/repo".
+  - A fully qualified URI to a Git repository, like "https://dev.azure.com/org/project/_git/repo".
   - "{owner}/{repo}" for GitHub repositories.
   - "{repo}" for GitHub repositories under the Azure-Samples organization.
 - **tags**: Keywords that help users filter templates with `azd init --filter <tag>` and `azd template list --filter <tag>`.

 For a full example, see [this JSON file](https://github.com/Azure/azure-dev/blob/main/cli/azd/resources/templates.json), which is the default template source included in `azd`.

-`azd` allows you to enable multiple template source at a time.
+`azd` allows you to enable multiple template sources at a time.
 The following template source options are currently available to choose from:

 - **awesome-azd** - A list of the templates from the [Awesome AZD gallery](https://azure.github.io/awesome-azd) that is enabled by default.
 - **default** - A small set of curated templates to demonstrate different tech stacks.